weaversa/cryptol-course/labs/SAW/SAW.md

 SAW doesn't actually verify C source, but rather C compiled down to LLVM intermediate representation (IR), or bitcode.
 This can be accomplished via the `clang` compiler.
-In this instance, we can create the bitcode by entering the follwing command in a terminal:
+In this instance, we can create the bitcode by entering the following command in a terminal:

 ```sh
 $ clang -emit-llvm labs/SAW/src/rcs.c -c -o labs/SAW/src/rcs.bc
 ```

-We can inspect the bitcode using SAW by loading the module and printing some metadata.
+We can inspect the bitcode using SAW by loading the module and printing some meta-data.

 ```Xsaw-session
 $ saw